-You’re thinking about buying a ukulele?
-We say that you should just DO IT!
+What do you need to think about when you’re buying your first ukulele?
+There are a few things to consider, and I am clearly biased but I think that you should just grab one that’s cheap yet stays in tune and just do it.
 You won’t look back, as it’s a fun, sociable and portable instrument.
-In the first instance, we don’t recommend spending lots of money, however, we would recommend that you avoid really cheap ukuleles.
-They won’t hold their tune, so you’ll be annoyed as you’ll essentially have an unplayable instrument.
-Ashton’s, Spongebob’s, Makala basics, and those awful ones they sell at Argos are ones we’d generally avoid.
-Makala, Stagg, Lanakai and Mahalo are decent starter ukes.
-They come with good quality strings (more on this later) and they’ll hold their tune when you’ve bedded them in (tuned them consistently each day for a week).
-In order to tune up, you’ll also need a ukulele tuner.
+In the first instance, much like you wouldn’t buy a Porsche as your first car, I don’t recommend spending lots of money on your first ukulele.
+I would recommend that you avoid the really cheap, and completely untunable ukuleles.
+If it won’t hold it’s a tune, you’ll be annoyed as you’ll essentially have bought an unplayable and awful sounding instrument.
+It won’t be your playing and in some instances, you can blame your tools.
+In my experience, Ashton’s, Spongebob’s and those awful ones they sell at Argos are ones I’d generally advise you to avoid.
+Lanikai, Mahalo, Makala, and Stagg are decent starter ukes.
+They come with good quality strings (more on this later) and they’ll hold their tune when they’ve settled down after tuning them consistently each day for a week.
+In order to help tune-up, you’ll also need a clip-on ukulele tuner.
+You can use free phone apps but I like the clip-on tuners, as they seem to be more accurate if the batteries are charged up.

 How much should I spend?

-Makala are inexpensive, and sound good.
+Makala is inexpensive and sound good.
 Here are a few links to find some Makala ukuleles:

-Stagg are also inexpensive, and sound good.
+Stagg is also inexpensive and sound good.
 Here are a few links to find some Stagg ukuleles:

-Before you know it, you’ll have Ukulele Acquisition Syndrome (UAS) and end up with a bunch of other (possibly more expensive) ukes, but for now start small until you know you’ll stick with it, and do stick with it!
+If you’re not careful, you could get Ukulele Acquisition Syndrome (UAS) and end up with a bunch of other (possibly more expensive) ukes, but for now I’d say you should start small until you know you’ll stick with it, and do stick with it so you can treat yourself to more as a reward for practicing!

-Try to resist buying lots of brothers and sisters for the new addition to your family, though.
-Ukuleles are very addictive.
-There’s a ‘thing’ Ukulele Acquisition Syndrome.
+After that, try to resist buying lots of brothers and sisters for the new addition to your family, though.
+Ukuleles are very addictive and this habit could get pricey if you’re not careful.
+Again, there’s a ‘thing’ – Ukulele Acquisition Syndrome.
 (UAS).
-You have been warned!
+This is me trying to warn you…

 If you are left-handed, see here.

-Have you already got a clip on tuning device?
+Already got a clip-on tuning device?
 It’s better than using your phone.
 For more about that and how to tune your ukulele for the first time, see here.

 How to play the G chord, here.